SAFC reportedly eyeing 17-y/o highly-rated striker after Aston Villa links go cold

-Sunderland reportedly eyeing 17-year-old highly-rated striker after Aston Villa links go cold
+Sunderland AFC transfer news: Cats reportedly eyeing 17-year-old highly-rated striker after Aston Villa links go cold

 Sunderland have been linked with another striker.